 We can't stress this enough - keep your site updated!
-Joomla is really good at providing security patches in a timely manner but they're not much good if they aren't applied.
-According to the latest Hacked Website Report from Sucuri, 69.8% of Joomla websites are out of date.
-That's a lot!
-(Although apparently this figure includes websites which actively hide things like version number, so it's likely lower than this.
-But still!)
+Joomla and Wordpress are really good at providing security patches in a timely manner but they're not much good if they aren't applied.

 - Disable unused core extensions and templates

-- Joomla!
-Core security fixes are released regularly.
-There are a variety of ways to be notified when this occurs:
+- CMS Core security fixes are released regularly.
+Find the best ways to be notified when this occurs:

-As well as keeping the Joomla core updated, it's also important to manage 3rd party extensions properly.
+As well as keeping the Core updated, it's also important to manage the 3rd party software installed in the CMS.

-- Remove unused extensions and templates.
-There's no point having them installed if they're not used - all it means is you have more stuff to keep updated.
+- Remove unused software.
+There's no point having it installed if it's un-used - all it means is you have more stuff to keep updated.

-- Only ever download extensions/updates from the developer.
-It's not worth using a "free" version of a commercial extension because it is almost 100% certain to be modified before it gets to you.
+- Only download software/updates from the developer.
+It's not worth using a "free" version of commercial software because it is almost certain to be modified before it gets to you.
 There's a saying - "Download something for free, get something else for free".

 All files and directories should have the correct CHMOD/security permissions.